 - Rob Airey, Director of the WBGT

-The Wilhelmina Barns-Graham Collection will be shown alongside our Autumn edition of our bi-annual MODERN MADE auction at The Mall Galleries in London.
-MODERN MADE will take place on Friday 29 October featuring a carefully curated selection of Modern British Art & Studio Ceramics.
+The Wilhelmina Barns-Graham Collection was shown alongside our Autumn 2021 edition of the bi-annual MODERN MADE auction at The Mall Galleries in London.